-Most runners at some point in their career experience pain either along the outer or inner lower part of the shin bone.
+Most runners at some point in their career experience pain either along the outer or inner part of the shin.
 If you are a new runner, experiencing this pain can be discouraging especially at the beginning of a training season.
 Shin splints are one of the top 5 running injuries.
-If you have developed shin splints, put the discouragement aside and instead use this as an opportunity to learn what caused the shin splints in the first place and how to treat them.
-The knowledge you gain will make you a better runner as well help you (and others you might help) to avoid getting them in the future.
+If you have developed shin splints, put the discouragement aside and instead use this as an opportunity to learn what caused the shin splints.
+This will help you know how to prevent them.
+The knowledge you gain will make you a better runner.

-By the time you have a diagnosis of shin splints, we recommend that you have stopped running and start immediately with determining the cause and solution.
-If you delay correct identification of the problem or proper treatment, your experience with shin splints could be a long, drawn-out ordeal.
+By the time you have a diagnosis of shin splints, we recommend that you stop running, begin treatment, and resume running only after a few days of no pain.
 Many new runners drop out from running altogether because of this very treatable condition.

-Once you have been diagnosed with shin splints, the best thing to do is identify the problem.
+Once you have been diagnosed with shin splints, the best thing to do is identify the cause.
 Be sure to take a look as these three possible causes:

 - Too much too soon: did you go too fast or too long?
 If so, work with your coach to make corrections.